LaurenceScotford/udacity-fsjd-project-3/README.md

 - The order form on the cart page will not activate the Submit button until valid data is entered and instructive error messages are shown when invalid data is entered
 - There is a messaging system that shows useful confirmations of activity (or errors where applicable) in a floating status bar at the top of the screen

-## Implementation notes

-This project uses a fake back end.
-This is implemented using the InMemoryDbService Angular library to emulate an Http API server using dummy data in JSON files.
-The solution could be plugged into a suitable real back end by updating the endpoint URLs in the client services (ProductListService and OrderService).

 ## Set up

 After downloading and unzipping the files, open a terminal in the project root folder and install the application: